-Assessment testing is conducted prior to entrance into the College.
+Assessment testing is conducted prior to entrance into the College for Associate degree Programs.
 ACT's COMPASS Test which measures knowledge and skills in reading, writing, and mathematics is administrated.
 Critical Thinking skills are assessed with the administration of the Critical Thinking test from the Assessment Technologies Institute (ATI).

 Important Mental Health Links

 Macklemore Shares His Battle with Rx Drug Abuse on Half of Us

 Suicide Prevention Lifeline